epoz/drukkers/README.md

 - How Github actions work, so that we can use the repository to drive updates of the system

-- If we can use some kind of serverless functions liek Google Cloudrun, Amazon Lambdas or the brand-new kid on the block: fly.io
+- If we can use some kind of serverless functions eg. [Google Cloudrun](https://cloud.google.com/run), [Amazon Lambda](https://aws.amazon.com/lambda/) or the brand-new kid on the block: [fly.io](https://fly.io/)

 - Using the Google Spreadsheet as a "source of truth" and collaboration hub, while having the data contained therein transformed to Linked Data and user-friendly maps.